dionarodrigues/diogorodrigues.dev/pages/sobre.pt.md

 > "Design is not just what it looks like and feels like.
 Design is how it works." - Steve Jobs

 Estou sempre tentando evoluir e aprender algo novo.
-Por isso, às vezes me perco no tempo quando estou tocando violino, aprendendo um novo idioma, lendo um bom livro ou simplesmente relembrando a ótima experiência que eu tive morando no Canadá por alguns meses. ✨😍
+Por isso, às vezes me perco no tempo quando estou tocando violino, aprendendo um novo idioma ou simplesmente lendo um bom livro ✨😍

 ## Experiência